nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 Structs are like logical groups of variable and associated functions.
 Every function associated to the struct may, or may not, access to struct instance, that's called `self` (lowercase).
 For example, a variable is an instance of it's type, so you can think of a function accessing to struct instance like a function that access to the variable itself, and that's called a `method`.
 An associated function that doesn't access to struct instance, but returns a struct instance, the same type it's associated to, shortly `Self` (it's a type, so the first letter is uppercase), is ofter called a `constructor`.

+_Can you explain it simplier?_<br/>
+When an associated function needs to access struct's data, it's a method and will have `self` as first parameter.<br/>
+Else, it's an associated function.
+If the associated function returns an instance of the struct itself, it's a `constructor`.

 #### Example

 Let's take for example a date.
-A date is composed by a day, that goes from 1 to 31, so an `u8` will be enough, a month, that goes from 1 to 12, so another `u8` will be enough, and an year, that can goes from... well, wikipedia says recorder history starts arouth the 4th millennium BC, so an `i16` should be enough.
+A date is composed by a day, that goes from 1 to 31, so an `u8` will be enough, a month, that goes from 1 to 12, so another `u8` will be enough, and an year, that can goes from... well, wikipedia says recorder history starts around the 4th millennium BC, so an `i16` should be enough.

 ```rust
 struct Date {